Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 April 2026 22.44.42 UTC
+- WIB: Sabtu, 11 April 2026 23.51.29 UTC
-- WITA: Sabtu, 11 April 2026 23.44.42 UTC
+- WITA: Minggu, 12 April 2026 00.51.29 UTC
-- WIT: Minggu, 12 April 2026 00.44.42 UTC
+- WIT: Minggu, 12 April 2026 01.51.29 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology